p-rogulski/quick.js/README.md

 # quick.js
-Simple library for managing of HTML templates based on specific data structure
+Simple library to manage of HTML templates based on specific data structure.